Lyft and Uber Settlement

 Here is how your work hours are counted: They begin when you accept a rider’s request in the Lyft or Uber driver app, and end when you drop the rider off at their destination.

-- For rides that begin inside NYC, you earn sick leave at $17 per hour.
-This rate will increase to $17.25 on March 2, 2024, and to $17.56 on June 2, 2024.
+• If you are eligible to provide rides inside NYC that are covered by the minimum-driver-pay rules of the NYC Taxi & Limousine Commission (TLC), you earn sick leave at $17 per hour.
+This rate increased to $17.25 on March 2, 2024, and will increase to $17.56 on June 2, 2024.

-- For all rides in New York state, your sick-leave rate will increase for inflation each year, beginning on March 2, 2025.
+• Your sick-leave rate will increase for inflation each year, beginning on March 2, 2025.
 This increase will be the lower of:

-- three percent
+• three percent

-- the average inflation for the previous calendar year, according to the consumer price index for urban wage earners and clerical workers (the U.S. Bureau of Labor Statistics’ CPI-W) for the New York, New Jersey, and Pennsylvania metropolitan area
+• the average inflation for the previous calendar year, according to the consumer price index for urban wage earners and clerical workers (the U.S. Bureau of Labor Statistics’ CPI-W) for the New York, New Jersey, and Pennsylvania metropolitan area

 The laws of New York state and NYC allow you to use sick leave after you have requested it from Lyft or Uber.
 You can make your request verbally or in writing.
-You can use it if any of the following reasons.
+You can use it for any of the following reasons.
 These reasons can affect you directly, or affect a family member you are caring for or helping to care for.

 You can request sick leave for:

-- mental or physical illness, injury, or health condition.
+• mental or physical illness, injury, or health condition.
 You do not have to have a diagnosis or require medical care when you request leave

-- diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or a need for medical diagnosis or preventive care
+• diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or a need for medical diagnosis or preventive care

 You can request safe leave for absence from work when you or your family member has been the victim of domestic violence.
 This domestic violence can involve a family offense (an offense involving a family member), sexual offense, stalking, or human trafficking.
 You can request safe leave to do any of the following:

-- get help from a domestic-violence shelter, rape crisis center, or other services program
+• get help from a domestic-violence shelter, rape crisis center, or other services program

-- participate in safety planning, relocate temporarily or permanently, or take other action to increase your or a family member’s safety
+• participate in safety planning, relocate temporarily or permanently, or take other action to increase your or a family member’s safety

-- meet with an attorney or other social-services provider to get information and advice, prepare for, or participate in a criminal or civil case
+• meet with an attorney or other social-services provider to get information and advice, prepare for, or participate in a criminal or civil case

-- file a complaint or domestic-incident report with law enforcement
+• file a complaint or domestic-incident report with law enforcement

-- meet with a district attorney’s office
+• meet with a district attorney’s office

-- enroll your children, or a family member’s children, in a new school
+• enroll your children, or a family member’s children, in a new school

-- take other action to protect the health or safety of you or your family member, or to protect your friends or coworkers
+• take other action to protect the health or safety of you or your family member, or to protect your friends or coworkers

 Read more about paid sick leave: